geehaad/Tariqak/README.md

-# Tariqak
+# Tariqak 🌟
-Tariqak is an open-source app designed to simplify the exploration and fine-tuning of large language models
+**Tariqak** is an open-source application that facilitates interaction with language models through a user-friendly interface.
+It integrates with the Ollama server 🦙 to fetch available models and their prompts, allowing users to fine-tune and generate text based on their selections.